 I’ve been on a big burger kick lately.
 Big.
 That’s because the bar down the street from me that just opened has the best burger in all of New York City.
-Not even exaggerating a bit.
 I got it twice last week and am going tonight.

-I don’t really care what they do to make it so damn tasty, just that it is.
+I don’t really care what they do to make it so damn tasty; I just know that it is.

 Now, I’m no mayo prude.
 I enjoy it on sandwiches and fries and love chicken salad.
 But that’s cold mayonnaise.
-This after cooked will be hot.
+This will be hot.
 Hot mayonnaise.
 Grrrr.